Summer Camps

 • Our museum, the Art Institute of Chicago, is integral to students’ experiences.
 Be prepared to have your child teach you about their favorite pieces in our collection!

 • Our faculty are not only amazing mentors and teachers but have robust artistic practices themselves.
-Each online class has one instructor and one classroom assistant, allowing for a 7-to-1 student-to-adult ratio.
+Each online class has one instructor and one teaching assistant, allowing for a 7-to-1 student-to-adult ratio.

 • Our courses are great ways to make new friends who share similar interests.